“The end may justify the means as long as there is something that justifies the end.”

 TransferWise is considered one of the most successful FinTech startups – do they get concerned about so-called “facts?”
 Look at the table below for a typical send amount in one of the world’s top corridors, USA-to-India (you can check different amounts-destinations with SaveOnSend app):

-So TransferWise is 50+% more expensive than incumbents.
-Now, look at this snapshot from its landing page:
+So TransferWise was 50+% more expensive than incumbents.
+Now, look at this snapshot from its landing page at the time:

 Some fact-checkers might complain that TransferWise “conceals” that its margins could be much higher than “0.5%,” but those types of folks are unlikely to be your potential customers, and TransferWise’s $116 million in fundraising could be the market way of saying, “Onwards with whatever works!”

-WorldRemit, another FinTech darling, also doesn’t shy away from this popular technique – here is what it declares in June 2015 (!) in this article:
+WorldRemit, another FinTech darling, also doesn’t shy away from this popular technique – here is what it declares in June 2015, years after Western Union, Xoom, and other players launched their digital services, in this article:

 “Until now, the U.S. remittance sector has ill-served customers sending money back to many parts of the world…”

-The fact that WorldRemit is among the more expensive providers (see the table below or check with SaveOnSend app) doesn’t stop it from positioning itself as a long-awaited savior.
+The fact that WorldRemit was among the more expensive providers didn’t stop it from positioning itself as a long-awaited savior.
 Why should your PR strategy be any different?

-But why should WorldRemit worry about accuracy when its growth is slowing down and valuation is stalling?
-Instead, let’s build on stereotypes about a backward incumbent (see full article here):
+But why should WorldRemit worry about accuracy when its growth and valuation are so far behind everyone’s favorite TransferWise?
+Instead, let’s build on stereotypes about backward incumbents (see full articles here and here):

-Reviewing so-called “facts,” one might notice that during 2014-2017, Western Union’s digital arm has actually expanded its lead over WorldRemit, but, hopefully, WorldRemit’s investors are lethargic enough to miss it:
+Reviewing so-called “facts,” one might notice that during 2014-2017, Western Union’s digital arm has been growing four times faster, in absolute terms, than WorldRemit, but, hopefully, WorldRemit’s investors are lethargic enough to miss it:

 This might sound bad, but you are not completely lying in this case.
 You are only knowingly presenting a fact which is not really applicable… but it is still a fact.
 For example, what is a silly way to define a market size of international money transfers across consumers based on this chart?